vetiveria/vetiveria.github.io/vetiveria/the-data/medical-risk-groups.md

 ## Options for Modelling & Analysis

-Scientists within the United States' Environmental Protection Agency intermittently investigate the effect of the <span class="tooltip">Toxics Release Inventory<span class="tooltiptext">TRI</span></span> programme's toxic releases measurements on human biological systems & organs.
+Scientists within the United States' Environmental Protection Agency intermittently investigate the effect of the <span class="tooltip">TRI<span class="tooltiptext">Toxics Release Inventory</span></span> programme's toxic releases measurements on human biological systems & organs.
 The Agency associates each system, or organ, with a subset of the pollutants that are tracked via the TRI programme, rather than all of them.
 Each mapping of system/organ and pollutants can be used for focused investigations, modelling, and/or analysis, i.e., focused on a system/organ and its [posited] associated pollutants.

 The [risk programs](https://github.com/vetiveria/risk) (in progress) extract the mapping details from the Agency.
 The systems/organs are the